pcesarperez/Modding-never-changes/Modding never changes.md

 	* `Mart's Mutant Mod - Zones Respawn.esp`
 9. Run NMM again, go to the _Plugins_ tab and uncheck _Mart's Mutant Mod - FWE Master Release + Project Beauty.esp_.
 We don't have _Project Beauty_ installed (yet), but when we do, we will need this compatibility patch.
 ![NMM MMM Project Beauty compatibility patch unckecked](Images/NMM%20MMM%20Project%20Beauty%20compatibility%20patch%20unckecked.png)
+11. We are going to use a [merged patch from Paradox](http://www.nexusmods.com/fallout3/mods/16787/?) for the first time.
+These merged patches replace a lot of files from the original mods with just one file, reducing the clutter in our load order and improving load times.
+Download _Marts Mutant Mod Merged_ with NMM, which replaces the following files:
+	* `Mart's Mutant Mod.esm`
+	* `Mart's Mutant Mod.esp`
+	* `Mart's Mutant Mod - DLC Anchorage.esp`
+	* `Mart's Mutant Mod - DLC The Pitt.esp`
+	* `Mart's Mutant Mod - DLC Broken Steel.esp`
+	* `Mart's Mutant Mod - DLC Point Lookout.esp`
+	* `Mart's Mutant Mod - DLC Zeta.esp`
+	* `Mart's Mutant Mod - Master Menu Module.esp`
+12. In the _Plugins_ tab of NMM, uncheck
 10. Run LOOT as usual and rearrange your load order.
 This should be the deal:
 	- `Fallout3.esm`
 	- `Anchorage.esm`